Sudden Infant Death Syndrome (SIDS)

 - Dressed too warmly or in a very warm room.

 SIDS has no symptoms or warning signs.
 Babies who die of SIDS seem healthy before being put to bed.
 They show no signs of struggle and are often found in the same position as when they were placed in the bed.

 How is it diagnosed?

 SIDS is named the cause of death only when no other cause is found.
 To find out why a baby died, medical experts review the baby's and parents' medical histories, study the area where the baby died, and do an autopsy.

-- The most important thing you can do is toalways place your baby to sleep on his or her back rather than on the stomach or side.
+- The most important thing you can do is to always place your baby to sleep on their back rather than on the stomach or side.

 - Don't use tobacco, alcohol, or drugs while you are pregnant.
 And don't expose your baby to secondhand smoke during or after your pregnancy.

 - For the first 6 months, have your baby sleep in a crib, cradle, or bassinet in the same room where you sleep.
-The American Academy of Pediatrics recommends that you don't ever sleep with your baby in the same bed, especially if you smoke or have used alcohol, illegal drugs, or medicine that makes you sleep very soundly (sedatives).
+The American Academy of Pediatrics recommends that you don't ever sleep with your baby in the same bed.

 - Never sleep with a baby on a couch or armchair.
 And it is not safe to place your baby on a couch to sleep.
 It is not safe to place your baby in a car seat, sling, swing, bouncer, or stroller to sleep.
 The safest place for a baby is in a crib, cradle, or bassinet that meets safety standards.